3 social selling tools you should be using

 5 minutes read

 A buzzword of late, and for good reason, social selling is transforming the way we engage with prospects.
-64% of salespeople who incorporate it into their sales strategy hit their quota, in comparison to the 49% who don’t (Aberdeen Group).
+64% of salespeople who incorporate it into their sales strategy hit their quota.

 It’s more than just stuffing your business message into 140 characters on Twitter or sharing an infographic ‒ it’s about conducting clever research, expanding your network, building thought leadership and, most importantly, engaging with your prospects ‒ all through various social media platforms.

 You’ll need the right tools to help you achieve this, and here we’ve put together examples of the best three social selling tools available on the Internet today.

 1. Google Alerts

 Wouldn’t it be great if you could receive notifications each time someone searched for, or wrote a post about, your business on the Internet?
 With Google Alerts, you can do exactly this.
 This clever tool allows you to create an Alert for just about anything you can think of ‒ your own name, a particular industry or organisation, your favourite rock band, peanut butter flavoured oreo cookies - you get the idea.

 From a sales perspective, this will be particularly useful for jumping on trigger events ‒ instances where something noteworthy happens to your prospect ‒ such as a new round of investment, new acquisitions or any relevant news stories that give you the opportunity to quickly get in touch.
 Starting a dialogue at the right time, especially if you can impart value and insight, is impressive and you’ll be much more likely to close.

 How to set up a Google Alert

 Getting started with Google Alerts is quick and easy.
 Here's how: